roseforyou/ZtoApi/think_tags_mode_example.md

 - **Flexibility**: Choose the best format for your use case
 - **Compatibility**: Works with both streaming and non-streaming requests
-- **Debugging**: Use "raw" or "think" modes to see the model's reasoning process
+- **Debugging**: Use "raw" or "thinking" modes to see the model's reasoning process
 - **Clean Output**: Use "strip" mode for clean, final responses
 - **Structured Data**: Use "separate" mode to keep reasoning and content separate